 Each brake rod 40 (see Figs. 2 and 8) consists of two Meccano loom Healds bolted together (a length of cord will serve almost as well in their place if preferred).
 The Healds are connected pivotally at one end to the Strip 38 by means of a bolt and two nuts (see S.M.
-262) and at the other end by a similar method to a Crank 41 secured to a 61⁄2" Rod 42 (Fig. 2).
-This Rod 42 carries a hand lever 43 (a 21⁄2" Rod) by means of which the brakes are operated.
+262) and at the other end by a similar method to a Crank 41 secured to a 61 Rod 42 (Fig. 2).
+This Rod 42 carries a hand lever 43 (a 21 red) Rod) by means of which the brakes are operated.

 A second brake is fitted to the chassis and is operated by the foot pedal 44, the mounting of which is clearly shown in the general view of the power unit (Fig. 10).
-It will be seen that the lever consists of a $2\frac{1}{2}$ " large radius Curved Strip pivoted by its centre hole to a $3\frac{1}{2}$ " Rod 45 journalled in two Trunnions.
-A length of cord 46 (Figs. 2 and 10) is tied to the second hole of the lever and is led under the $\frac{1}{2}$ " loose Pulley 47 (Fig. 2), round a second $\frac{1}{2}$ " Pulley 48 (mounted on a Pivot Bolt secured in the end of a Single Bent Strip bolted to the cross member 2) and thence round the groove of a 1" Pulley 49 (Fig. 10) secured to the cardan shaft.
+It will be seen that the lever consists of a 21 large radius Curved Strip pivoted by its centre hole to a 31" Rod 45 journalled in two Trunnions.
+A length of cord 46 (Figs. 2 and 10) is tied to the second hole of the lever and is led under the 1/2 loose Pulley 47 (Fig. 2), round a second 1" Pulley 48 (mounted on a Pivot Bolt secured in the end of a Single Bent Strip bolted to the cross member 2) and thence round the groove of a 1" Pulley 49 (Fig. 10). secured to the cardan shaft.
 The cord is finally brought back and tied under the head of the Pivot Bolt carrying the Pulley 48.
-A slight pressure on the pedal 44 tightens the cord round the Pulley 49 and thereby retards the motion of the cardan shaft.
-When the brake is off the lower portion of the pedal rests against a $\frac{3}{4}$ " Bolt 50 secured in one of the Trunnions, and the pedal is held thereby in a convenient upright position.
+A slight pressure on the pedal 44 tightens the cord round the Pulley 49 and thereby retards the notion of the cardan shaft.
+When the brake is off the lower portion of the pedal rests against a \( \frac{3}{4} \) Bolt 50 secured in one of the Trunnions, and the pedal is held thereby in a convenient upright position new style Motor, having an armature spindle projecting on both sides, is used it will be necessary to move the inner 21 " x 1 " Double Angle Strip 52 one hole to the left, so that the bolt securing it to the transverse Double Angle Strip will not foul the spindle.
+50 quickly.

-The 4-volt Electric Motor representing the engine, and the gearbox, clutch, etc., are all rigidly connected together, so that they form a complete unit that may be removed from the chassis simply and quickly.
 This method of construction ensures that the gear wheels and other working parts will always be in proper alignment with each other, and that their functions will not be affected in any way by stresses and strains set up in the chassis frame.

+The 6-volt Electric Motor representing the engine. and the gearbox, clutch, etc.. are all rigidly connected together, so that they form a complete unit that may be removed from the chassis simply and